icy-obelisk/basicformer/README.md

 - How & When to store self key/value cache?
 - How & When to store cross key/value cache?
 - When using key/value cache, how to slice the mask so that the mask shape won't mismatch with the shape of attention score?
-- Given the `update()` stragety of `DynamicCache`: When to update self key/value cache?
+- Given the `update()` strategy of `DynamicCache`: When to update self key/value cache?
 When to update cross key/value cache?

 The answers apparently lie within the source code.
 Don't be afraid to read it—it's probably the most beginner-friendly Hugging Face-compatible model to read, thanks to abundant comments. 🤗

-# 🚀Usage
+## 🚀Usage

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/) and a compatible [python](https://docs.astral.sh/uv/guides/install-python/).
 Version 3.12 has been tested; anything ≥3.10 should work.
 You can adjust `requires-python` in `pyproject.toml` and the `.python-version` file accordingly.